Baschdl578/finding_stages/README.md

 # finding_stages
-Finding execution stages by memory access trace analysis
+Finding execution stages via memory access trace analysis

 This repository contains software to create and analyse a memory access trace to find execution stages in any program